amirahosbr/sumbangsaran/README.md

 includes a single interface where several AI agents, tools, and data sources work together to automate difficult processes and produce smooth, effective, and context-aware answers.
 The AI agent web manager simplifies workflows, cuts down on delays, and provides users with faster, more accurate information and decision-making by coordinating several specialized agents into a single, user-friendly platform.

+> “Update data on web and mobile at the same time.”
+> “When I publish a new product drop, I want the AI to coordinate the whole launch—web, shop, email, socials, analytics—so nothing falls through the cracks.”

 **Core concepts:**

 - **AI Agent:** An autonomous AI entity designed to perform specific, specialized tasks with minimal human intervention.
 Examples include chatbots, data analysis bots, or agents that interface with external APIs.